opensuh/DFG/README.md

 ./scripts/resnet_food_train.sh
 ```

-- Evaluation the model (our pretrained model is in ./pretrained_model)
+- Evaluate the model (our pre-trained models are in ./pretrained_model)
+- We plan to upload the pre-trained models on our Github page.
 ```bash
 ./scripts/lenet_svhn_eval.sh
 ./scripts/lenet_fmnist_eval.sh